-Badminton stretches to improve your performance and do away with badminton injuries for good.
+The 3 best stretching exercises to improve badminton performance and do away with badminton injuries.

+At the competitive levels a great deal of cardiovascular conditioning and muscular endurance are needed.
+Great agility, quickness and quick reactions are essential to be successful in badminton.
 Lower body strength and endurance are important to the badminton player.
 A strong swing requires good upper body strength, as well.
-Core strength and endurance help with balance which improves overall agility.
+Core strength and endurance help with balance, which improves overall agility.

 Playing badminton requires the use of the following major muscles: